Discover the magic of the Cyprus mountains with a stay in one of these hotels in Troodos.

 I'll start with Platres which is a great base for those who want to be close to Mount Olympus and the ski slopes!

 Platres exudes an alpine charm with its ski-chalet style architecture, more reminiscent of the Alps than a Mediterranean island.

-Rooms are larger than average so great for kids in tow and some rooms have panoramic views over the valley if you book early.
+Some rooms have panoramic views over the valley if you book early.

 Another good choice is the New Helvetia hotel.